fahimfss/ProjectReacher/REPORT.md

 This plot is created using tensorboard, with log files located at "[/log/tensorboard](https://github.com/fahimfss/ProjectReacher/tree/master/log/tensorboard)".
 All the runs successfully converged, but there is a significant performance difference between Test1 run and Test3 run.
 The performance difference between different runs is normal for policy gradient algos.

-Here's a video of a trained agent collecting bananas in the environment:
+Here's a video of a trained agent:

 [Test3](https://user-images.githubusercontent.com/8725869/114944394-53d2a300-9e69-11eb-82f3-b9080e51c8d7.mp4)